Njugen/TabSera/README.md

 # Updates
 Minor updates and improvements will be provided from time to time.
 There is no definite roadmap or schedule.

-# Copyright
+# Copyright &copy;
 TabSera was created by Thai Nguyen.
 This plugin is free for private and professional use, with no limits nor warranty.
-The plugin itself and its code may not be monetized, re-distributed on other channels than this repo, nor used as part of commercial products/services/brands.
+The plugin itself and its code may not be monetized, re-distributed, nor used as part of commercial products/services/brands.

 # Contact information
-privat_thai_nguyen@hotmail.com
+Email: privat_thai_nguyen@hotmail.com